owntracks/recorder/README.md

 An optional function you provide is called `otr_putrec(u, d, s)`.
 If it exists, it is called with the current user in `u`, the device in `d` and the payload (which for OwnTracks apps is JSON but for, eg Greenwich devices might not be) in the string `s`.
-If your function returns a non-zero value, the _recorder_ will *not* write the REC file for this publish.
+If your function returns a non-zero value, the Recorder will *not* write the REC file for this publish.

 ### `otr_httpobject`